 Each drive will require an individual SATA Data cable.

-The amount of SATA data cables you need also depends upon how many SATA ports you have!
+The amount of SATA data cables you need not only depends upon the amount of drives you have AND but also on how many SATA ports you have!

 In other words, you cannot attach seven drives on a system that only has 6 SATA ports.
 So with a motherboard with 6 SATA Ports, the maximum amount of SATA Data cables you can have is 6.
 Simple math.